masagrator/nvn-shader-compiler/README.md

   --opt-level
         optimization level, default means it's enabled at the level hardcoded in glslc --debug-level
-        output DEBUG_INFO section with amount of details that depends on chosen level
+        output to blob DEBUG_INFO section with amount of details that depends on chosen level
 ```

 GLSLCoptions (forceIncludeStdHeader / includeInfo / xfbVaryingInfo):